bcharlier/HMMA238/Courses/Intro-Python/tp.md

 ## Functions

-A Python function is defined by starting with the keyword `def`, followd by the name of the function, the signature in between `()`, and `:` at the end of the line.
+A Python function is defined by starting with the keyword `def`, followed by the name of the function, the signature in between `()`, and `:` at the end of the line.

 **Examples:**